moble/quaternion/README.md

 copysign, equal, not_equal, less, less_equal, isnan, isinf, isfinite, absolute
 ```

 Quaternion components are stored as doubles.
+Numpy arrays with
+`dtype=quaternion` can be accessed as arrays of doubles without any
+(slow, memory-consuming) copying of data; rather, a `view` of the
+exact same memory space can be created within a microsecond,
+regardless of the shape or size of the quaternion array.

 Comparison operations follow the same lexicographic ordering as tuples.